AmiroooTheWalnut/BaggingNet/README.md

 # BaggingNet
-An application for process mining
+An application for process mining.
+This branch cotains the test datasets.